Virginia Cavaliers football: Bronco Mendenhall era (2016–2021)

 BYU head coach Bronco Mendenhall was named head coach of the Cavaliers on December 4, 2015.
 Mendenhall soon led Virginia to bowl games in his second and third years, including a surprising 28–0 rout of South Carolina in the 2018 Belk Bowl.
 These were the first consecutive bowl appearances for the program since 2002–2005.
 Mendenhall also lead the Cavaliers to victory over their arch-rival Hokies in 2019 to break the 15-year losing streak in a game with the most on the line for both teams in nearly a decade, an exciting de facto Coastal Championship Game that sent UVA to the 2019 ACC Championship Game and 2019 Orange Bowl.
 Mendenhall became the first coach to bring the Commonwealth Cup and Jefferson-Eppes Trophy to Charlottesville at the same time, on the heels of winning his third consecutive South's Oldest Rivalry game.
 His 2020 and 2021 campaigns did not fare quite as well, with records of 5–5 and 6–6, including 1–3 against Virginia's rivals North Carolina and Virginia Tech.
 On December 2, 2021, Mendenhall announced that he would step down as head coach following the Cavaliers' 2021 bowl game.
 The decision was entirely Mendenhall's choice; he was not forced out and was not leaving for another job.
 247Sports reported the Virginia opening would project as one of the "more attractive jobs" on the market, considering "strong in-state recruiting grounds" and it being situated in a "wide-open Power Five conference."

 Tony Elliott era (2022–present)

 Tony Elliott was named the head coach of the Cavaliers on December 10, 2021.
 Elliott previously served as the assistant head coach, offensive coordinator and tight ends coach at Clemson University.
 Elliott signed a six-year contract with UVA worth $25.93 million excluding incentives.

 On November 13, 2022, three members of the team were shot and killed in a shooting.
 The suspected gunman was a former high school running back who was a member of the Virginia team for one season in 2018, but due to a lingering injury was unable to practice with the team.

+During the 2025 season, Elliot guided the Cavaliers to their best season in program history, achieving a program record of 11 wins, including wins over No. 8 Florida State and in-state rival Virginia Tech, their third win in 20 years of the rivalry.
+Finishing the season 10–2, advancing to the ACC Championship, and with a chance to be invited to the 2025–26 College Football Playoff, the Cavaliers lost 27–20 in overtime to Duke.
+The Cavaliers ended the season winning the 2025 Gator Bowl over Missouri, 13–7.